newtonhaven/dreamcarwebsite/README.md

 ## Contributing

 Contributions to the Dream Car Website are welcome.
 Please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the terms of the MIT license.
+Please see the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments